MSEndpointMgr/CloudBAM/BitLockerBackupPortal/README.md

   - Configure it for PowerShell 5.1 / Windows
   - Add a httpTrigger function and choose develop in portal
     - The name should be BitlockerPortal (unless you want to change the code).
-    -Authorization level should be anonymous since we are using the functions App Registration to controll who has access.
+    - Authorization level should be anonymous since we are using the functions App Registration to controll who has access.
     - Go into the new HttpTrigger and ender the "code+test" area and override the powershell code with the run.ps1 code found in the function folder of this repository.
   - Go to the function app authentication blade and enable app service authentication using redirect (Microsoft) and require authentication.
     - Select all the defaults and let it create the required service principal for you
       - Go to the Azure AD Enterprise application for the service principal
-        - Set the properties to *assignment required* **yes**
+        - Set the properties to *assignment required* **YES* and *visible to users* **NO**
         - Manage portal access via *users and groups*
-        - Add a nice logo if you want people to access it form myApps
+        - Add a nice logo if you want
   - Enable a system managed identity for the function app
     - assign the Key Vault Secrets User role to the keyvault you setup for the BitLocker Backup automation KeyVault.
     - assign the Owner role for the Log Analytics workspace